-Trump Administration's New Asylum Rule Clears First Legal Hurdle
+Trump Administration's New Asylum Rule Clears 1st Legal Hurdle

 Another federal court in California is hearing a separate challenge to the new rule.
 A hearing will be held in that case Wednesday.

-The Trump administration has been taking steps to slow the flow of migrants, mostly from Central America, across the Southern border.
+The Trump administration has been taking steps to slow the flow of migrants, mostly from Central America, across the southern border.

 On Monday, the administration announced another rule change to expand the number of undocumented immigrants who can be put into fast-track deportation proceedings.
 Immigrant advocates also plan to challenge that policy in court.